ronancpl/HeavenMS/docs/feature_list.md

 * Pet item pickup now gives preference to player attacks rather than forcing attack disables when automatically picking up.
 * Channel capacity bar functional and world servers with max capacity checks.
 * Disease status are now visible for other players, even when changing maps.
+* Players keep their current disease status saved when exiting the game, returning with them on login.
 * Poison damage value are now visible for other players.
 * Mastery book announcer displays droppers of needed books of a player, by reading underlying DB.
 * Custom jail system (needs provided custom wz).